SmitTrivedi23/UniVerse/README.md

 ### Backend
 - Node.js with Express as the server framework
 - MongoDB for the database with Mongoose as the ODM
-- JWT authentication (JSON web tokens) with HTTP-Only cookie
+- JWT authentication (JSON web tokens)
 - bcryptjs for password hashing
 - Multer for handling file uploads